STYJ/simontan.dev/about/index.md

 ---
-layout: layouts/post.njk
+layout: layouts/writing.njk
 title: About Me
-templateClass: tmpl-post
+templateClass: tmpl-writing
 eleventyNavigation:
-  key: About Me
+  key: About
-  order: 3
+  order: 4
 ---

 I am a person that writes stuff.
 Edit me and watch the `about` page get updated!

 Some things worth noting:

-1. This page is using the layout as defined in `layouts/post.njk`.
+1. This page is using the layout as defined in `layouts/writing.njk`.
 Read [this](https://www.11ty.dev/docs/layouts/) for more info.
 2. I don't know what `templateClass` in the front matter is supposed to mean
 3. `eleventyNavigation` in the front matter allows me to quickly define my nav bar, the nav title? and the order to display.